 Some of the last harbors of dark skies, public lands provide unspoiled views of the stars glittering above.
-While fewer than 500 stars may be visible at night in urban areas because of light pollution, you can see up to 15,000 stars on some public lands.
-At public lands across the country, we’re working to protect these truly dark skies for visitors to enjoy.
+While fewer than 500 stars may be visible at night in urban areas because of light pollution, you can see up to 15,000 stars on some public lands across the country.
+We’re working to protect these truly dark skies for visitors to enjoy.

 Whether you’re an astronomy expert or a lover of night skies, public lands offer up some of the best opportunities to see extraordinary natural lightscapes.
 Celebrate International Dark Sky Week with some amazing public lands for stargazing and check out five tips for fun and safe stargazing.

 Natural Bridges National Monument in Utah contains three beautiful natural bridges named for the Native Americans who made this area home.
 At night, the bridges form a window into the sky, giving visitors a view of thousands of stars that are bright enough to cast a shadow.
 Natural Bridges was named the first International Dark Sky Park in 2007 for its work preserving the night sky and educating the public about light pollution.
-For those first time stargazers, the Milky Way appears with the naked eye as a band of dense stars and faint white cloud-like gases arcing across the sky.
-A word of note: camera light sensors can see more nighttime light -- revealing the greater universe -- so don’t expect to be able to see the colors and quite the number of stars that are captured in astrophotography.
-Photo of the Milky Way and Owachomo Bridge by Manish Mamtani (www.sharetheexperience.com).
+For first-time stargazers, the Milky Way appears with the naked eye as a band of dense stars and faint white cloud-like gases arcing across the sky.
+A word of note: camera light sensors can see more nighttime light -- revealing the greater universe -- so don’t expect to be able to see the colors or quite the number of stars that are captured in astrophotography.

-The night sky above Voyageurs National Park in Minnesota is filled with wonder.
-From the moon to Mars, the Milky Way to meteors, the scene above can be as stunning as the landscape below -- especially during a mesmerizing appearance of the Northern Lights.
-Surrounded by miles of lakes and wilderness area, the skies above Voyageurs are free of excessive light pollution, making it a perfect place to see the night sky as the Anishinade did -- dark and awe-inspiring.
-Photo by Sam Brueggeman (www.sharetheexperience.org).
+The dark skies above Voyageurs National Park in Minnesota are filled with wonder.
+From the moon to Mars, the Milky Way to meteors, the scenery above can be as stunning as the landscape below — especially during a mesmerizing appearance of the Aurora Borealis or Northern Lights.
+Surrounded by miles of lakes and wild areas, Voyageurs dark skies are free of excessive light pollution, making it a perfect place to view the night just as Indigenous people did before us and continue to do today.

 Love stargazing?
 Keep your eyes peeled for celestial events, such as meteor showers, planet visibility and lunar eclipses.
 At Cache Creek Wilderness, after a day of hiking the trails or rafting the whitewater, find a quiet spot for primitive camping and out-of-this-world stargazing.
-Plan a trip here in early August to coincide with the Persieds Meteor Shower.
-Photo from a few years ago by Bob Wick, Bureau of Land Management.
+Plan a trip here in early August to coincide with the Perseids Meteor Shower.

 Where is your favorite place to stargaze?